 They started offering yerba mate to more people and realized that the traditional gourd wasn’t convenient, but people enjoyed the earthy taste, the immediate energizing buzz, and that there were no additives to the loose leaf yerba mate.
 Lina and Vir quickly discovered there was a market for a healthy alternative to lattes and energy drinks, so they began to explore ways to offer people a convenient way to drink yerba mate.

 Vir went back to Argentina to meet several yerba mate farmers in Misiones.
-They decided to partner with small-scale producers with similar values to build close relationships, ensure product quality, and support local communities.
+They decided to partner with small-scale producers to build close relationships, ensure product quality, and support local communities.
 The yerba mate was brought to California and packaged into individual biodegradable to-go packets and paired with a reusable bottle made from bamboo and BPA-free stainless steel — the Matherma.